mattpfeffer/stylelint-config-astro/README.md

 ## Minimum Requirements

-This package requires the following peer depenencies:
+This package is compatible with the following peer dependencies:

 -   [stylelint] v14.0.0 and above
 -   [postcss-html] v1.0.0 and above